NEED ADDITIONAL ASSISTANCE? Reach out to us via email: email@example.com or call us at: 360-915-9724 / 888-977-6693

 - Take measurements and images of your hands

 Naked Prosthetics fosters strong relationships with clinicians throughout our distribution areas.

-If you are an amputee and interested in one of our devices, please contact our Customer Care department.
+If you are an amputee and interested in one of our devices, please contact our Customer Experience Team.

 If you are located outside of the US or Canada, please contact our partners directly: